Student Employment Guidelines

 FERPA:

 There are important limitations on accessing and sharing student information placed on us by federal legislation and college policy.
 The Family Educational Rights and Privacy Act of 1974, as amended, often referred to as FERPA or the Buckley Amendment, provides considerable protection to our students and their records, along with legal sanctions against the College if we do not comply.
-Therefore, it is necessary to understand your responsibilities before being provided access to student information.
+Therefore, it is necessary to understand your responsibilities around protecting student information.

 Under FERPA, information is divided into two categories: directory and non-directory.
 The law covers the educational records of living persons who are attending, or who have attended, the College so the following procedures and policies cover both students and living alumni/ae.